embroidery-space/xsp-specs/oxs/OXS.md

 ### `properties`

-Defines general pattern properties.
+This section is optional and defines general pattern properties.

-> All of these properties are optional.
-> However, we recommend that you specify at least `oxsversion` for consistency, and `chartwidth` and `chartheight` for correct display.
+It is recommended to keep this section at the top of the file, as it can be used as a reference for parsing the pattern file.

 | Property            | Type    | Notes                                                                                                                                     |
 | ------------------- | ------- | ----------------------------------------------------------------------------------------------------------------------------------------- |